GitGuardian/ggcanary/README.md

 ### Remove a ggcanary

-To remove a ggcanary, delete it in the `terraform.tfvars` and run `terraform apply`.
-For example, to remove ggcanary `ggtoken1` from the test configuration, change the value of the `users` block in `terraform.tfvars` to
+To remove a ggcanary, delete it in the `ggcanaries.auto.tfvars` and run `terraform apply`.
+For example, to remove ggcanary `ggtoken1` from the test configuration, change the value of the `users` block in `ggcanaries.auto.tfvars` to

 ```
 users = {